 The advantages of geothermal boil down to low operating cost, long life, flexibility, and sustainability.
 The disadvantages of geothermal are primarily up-front cost and temporary disturbance to your landscape if you’re installing your geothermal system in an established neighborhood.
 But even though the advantages far outnumber the disadvantages, the up-front cost is a disadvantage that keeps many people from taking the plunge.

 One more thing before we look at the advantages and disadvantages of geothermal in detail.
-There are over one million geothermal heating and cooling systems installed in the United States alone.
+There are over 1.7 million geothermal heating and cooling systems installed in the United States alone (up from 1 million in 2009).
 If you are sitting on the fence about whether or not to install a geothermal system, it helps to know that that many people have already decided that the advantages outweigh the disadvantages.